sebapersson/SUC2_paper/README.md

 Each directory contains a README.md describing the role of that directory.
 These roles can be summarised as:

 * **Data**: Contains the original SUC2 data in CSV-format.
-Upon cloning the project the data is not in the folder, but it can be retreived from [ADD].
+Upon cloning the project the data is not in the folder, but it can be retreived from [here](https://figshare.com/s/d846d38177821c3a2c4e). **Note**, the data must be placed in Data directory for the code (Run_all-script) to work.
 * **Intermediate**: Contains intermediate which files are produced by the analysis.
 Files here are not counted as results, but are required for producing the figures and tables in the result directory.
 * **Code**: Contains the code for processing the data, running STS and NLME, and plotting the end result.
 The Monolix files, e.g mlxtran-files, are also located here.
 * **Result**: Contains, after running *Run_all.sh*, the figures presented in the manuscript.
 It also contains tables with estimated parameter values for the NLME and STS approaches.